Flexible Bayesian Nonlinear Model Configuration: Applications

 In this example, we want to model the semi-major axis of the orbit, \textit{SemiMajorAxisAU}, as a function of 10 potential input variables, which are described and aliased in Table~\ref{tab:alias}.

 Kepler's third law says that the square of the orbital period $P$ of a planet is directly proportional to the cube of the semi-major axis $a$ of its orbit.
 Mathematically, this can be expressed as

-where $G$ is the gravitational constant, $m$ is the mass of the planet, $M$ is the mass of the corresponding hosting star and $M\gg m$.
+where $G$ is the gravitational constant, $m$ is the mass of the planet, $M$ is the mass of the corresponding hosting star, and $M\gg m$.
+The approximation on the right-most side of~\eqref{3kepl0} is due to neglecting $m$.
 Equation~\eqref{3kepl0} can be reformulated as

-where the approximation is due to neglecting $m$.
 The mass of the hosting star $M_h$ is measured in units of Solar mass.
 Thus the constant $K$ includes not only the gravitational constant $G$ but also the normalizing constant for the mass.
 There exist certain power laws which relate the mass $M_h$ of a star with its radius $R_h$ as well as with its temperature $T_h$.
 Although these relationships are not linear, it is still not particularly surprising that there are two features which are strongly correlated with the target feature, namely $(P^2 R_h )^{1/3}$ (with a correlation of 0.9999667) and $(P^2T_h )^{1/3}$ (with a correlation of 0.9995362), both of which are also treated as true positives in our study.

-In order to assess the ability of BGNLM to detect these features we performed $N=100$ runs for both $\mathcal{G}_1$ and $\mathcal{G}_2$ when using 1, 16, and 64 threads, respectively.
+To assess the ability of BGNLM to detect these features we performed $N=100$ runs for both $\mathcal{G}_1$ and $\mathcal{G}_2$ when using 1, 16, and 64 threads, respectively.
 In each of the threads, the algorithm was first run for 10\,000 iterations, generating new populations at every 250th iteration.
-Then a larger number of iterations was based on the last population, which is run until a total of 10\,000 unique models were obtained from it.
+Then a larger number of iterations was based on the last population, which was run until a total of 10\,000 unique models were obtained from it.
 The results for BGNLM are presented in the upper part of Table~\ref{Tab:Results_Kepler}.
 A detection of any of the three highly correlated features described above is counted as a true positive, other features are counted as false positives, and the definitions of Pow and FDR are modified accordingly.

-With increasing computational effort (number of threads), the power of recovering the true physical law in a closed form is converging to 1 and FDR is getting close to 0 for BGNLM.
-In this example, there is not such a big difference between the non-linear sets $\mathcal{G}_1$ and $\mathcal{G}_2$.
+With increasing computational effort (number of threads), the power of recovering the true physical law in a closed-form is converging to 1 and FDR is getting close to 0 for BGNLM.
+In this example, there is not such a big difference between the nonlinear sets $\mathcal{G}_1$ and $\mathcal{G}_2$.
 Note that these results were obtained with a fairly small sample size of $n = 223$ observations.
-Sections~\ref{Ex:JupiterMass} and \ref{ap:sim.ex} provide two more examples where BGNLM gives highly interpretable results.
+Sections~\ref{Ex:JupiterMass} and Appendix~\ref{ap:sim.ex} provide two more examples where BGNLM gives highly interpretable results.